knyghty/deps/draft/accessibility-team.rst

 - Implementing automated testing to catch issues, working with the ops team as needed to integrate this into the CI process.

+- Coordinating regular manual accessibility audits on all relevant projects.

-- Fixing accessibility issues in Django and associated projects.
+- Coordinating the fixing of accessibility issues and the improvement of the accessibility in general in Django and associated projects.

+- Writing and maintaining documentation relating to accessibility, such as a statement of commitment to accessibility issues, and contribution guidelines.

-- Reviewing accessibility fixes and other tickets that may affect the accessibility of the project.
+- Reviewing accessibility fixes, improvements and other tickets that may affect the accessibility of the project.

 To aid in reviewing, the Accessibility Team members shall be added to a team in the GitHub organization with read access to relevant repositories, so that